 big bands of Gerald Wilson and Oliver Nelson.
 With the Nelson

-band, Watts visited West Africa on a two-month U.S. State
+band, Watts visited Africa on a U.S. State Department tour

-Department tour in 1969.
-It was also with Oliver Nelson that
+since."
+It was also with Oliver Nelson that Watts had

-Watts recorded with the legendary Thelonious Monk on Monk's
+the occasion to record with the legendary Thelonious Monk